gruntjs/grunt-docs/grunt.config.md

 grunt.config.init(configObject)
 ```

-Note that any specified `<% %>` template strings will only be processed when config data is retrieved.
+Note that any specified `<% %>` template strings will be processed when config data is retrieved.

 This example contains sample config data for the [grunt-contrib-jshint plugin](https://github.com/gruntjs/grunt-contrib-jshint) `jshint` task: